alextyner/amplify-android-extended/README.md

 }
 ```

-5. Run `gradle sync` and continue to the example section.
+3. Sync your gradle project when prompted or run `gradle sync` and continue to the example section.